mxcl/OMGHTTPURLRQ/README.markdown

 ## Configuring an `NSURLSessionUploadTask`

-If you need to use `NSURLSession`’s `uploadTask:` but it won’t work because your endpoint expects a multiform request, use this:
+If you need to use `NSURLSession`’s `uploadTask:` but it won’t work because your endpoint expects a multipart-form request, use this:

 ```objc
 id config = [NSURLSessionConfiguration backgroundSessionConfigurationWithIdentifier:someID];